zzzprojects/learn-orm/tutorials/visual-studio/overview.md

 |Visual Studio 6.0        | 6.0	    | 1998-09-02   |
 |Visual Studio 97         | 50      | 1997-03-19   |

 The currently supported Visual Studio version is 2019.
-It is generally available since 2 April 2019 for download.
+It is available since 2 April 2019 for download.

 ## System Requirements